ece-fast-lab/MICRO-2026-ARC/AE2/README.md

 bash set_default/setup_default.sh check
 ```

-If platform detection is ambiguous, provide the SPR1 values explicitly:
+If platform detection is ambiguous, provide the reference-platform values explicitly:

 ```bash
 PCIE_BDF=0000:40:00.1 CXL_NODE=1 BUFFER_NODE=0 \
   bash set_default/setup_default.sh all
 ```

-If `apply` fails, reboot SPR1 before collecting results.
+If `apply` fails, reboot the target host before collecting results.

 If Matplotlib is unavailable, install `sw/fig4/requirements.txt` in an isolated Python environment and rerun the plotting commands.